Anadin Extra Tablets

 Do not take if you have a stomach ulcer.

-There is a possible association between aspirin and Reye's syndrome when given to children.
+There is a possible association between aspirin and Reye's syndrome when given to children, especially during or immediately after a viral illness.
 Reye's syndrome is a very rare disease, which affects the brain and liver, and can be fatal.
-For this reason aspirin should not be given to children under 16 years unless specifically indicated (e.g. Kawasaki's disease).
+For this reason, aspirin should not be given to children under 16 years, particularly during or immediately after chickenpox, influenza, or other viral infections, unless prescribed by a physician or specifically indicated (e.g. Kawasaki's disease).

 4.5 Interaction with other medicinal products and other forms of interaction